 1. Admission to East Texas Baptist University: Athletic Training should be indicated as the major on the application.
 2. Submission of Athletic Training Education Program application.
 3. Cumulative GPA of 2.75 4.
-Successful completion of the following courses with a grade of "C" or higher: - A. KINE 1141 Basic Techniques in Athletic Training I - B. KINE 1142 Basic Techniques in Athletic Training II - C. KINE 1306 First Aid and Safety - D. KINE 2302 Care of Injuries - E. BIOL Fundamentals of Anatomy and Physiology I - F. BIOL Fundamentals of Anatomy and Physiology II
+Successful completion of the following courses with a grade of "C" or higher: - A. KINE 1141 Basic Techniques in Athletic Training I - B. KINE 1142 Basic Techniques in Athletic Training II - C. KINE 1306 First Aid and Safety - D. KINE 2302 Care of Injuries - E. BIOL 2401 Anatomy and Physiology I - D. BIOL 2402 Anatomy and Physiology II